Monday, January 15, 2018 | Germany – Bavaria, Nuremberg | Petra

 Franz A. E. von Lüderitz, a merchant from Bremen, obviously had the entrepreneurial spirit and the wherewithal to break the first ground.
 Many Germans followed but not until 1908 with the beginning of the diamond boom.
 Even today you can find the Reichsapotheke or the Kirchweg hier and above the Entrance to the library it says Lesehalle in capital letters.
 When it’s stormy, as it is mostly the case, the desert sand whirls around the streets of the town.
 We are lucky and enjoy a light breeze blowing from the sea today.

 Some kilometres inland sun is burning down on the dust-dry landscape and makes us sweat.
 There is no light breeze left anymore.
-We are at Kohlmannskuppe, the hotspot of diamond mining until 1930.
+We are at Kolmannskuppe, the hotspot of diamond mining until 1930.
 It is located 12 kilometres before Lüderitz in the diamond prohibited zone.
 In 1930, when they closed down the mine, the once rich village withered until the last one switched off the light in 1957.
-Since that time Kohlmannskuppe is a ghost town.
+Since that time Kolmannskuppe is a ghost town.
 Long ago desert Namib moved in the ruined houses.

-The guided tour through the village and the exhibition are very interesting and impressively illustrate how comfortable and innovative life in Kohlmannskuppe has been even at that time.
+The guided tour through the village and the exhibition are very interesting and impressively illustrate how comfortable and innovative life in Kolmannskuppe has been even at that time.
 Every endeavour has been made to get everyday life as much comfortable as possible in that harsh environment and to warm up people for living in that sandy, stormy, meagre and hot area.

 The book keeper, the teacher, the architect, the quartermaster – they all had grand, well-spaced homes and palm trees in the front garden.
 The owner of the only shop was the richest woman in the village.
-Regularly she imported coveted food and other products from the German homeland to Kohlmannskuppe.
+Regularly she imported coveted food and other products from the German homeland to Kolmannskuppe.